Information Technology Services

 About the UC Records Retention Schedule

 Knowing what records to keep and for how long is challenging.
 A records retention schedule defines the period of time that records should be retained and when they should be destroyed.
 Various requirements based in law and university policy govern the retention of administrative records.
 A retention schedule is critical for promoting responsible records management, mitigating risk, and ensuring consistent compliance across UC.
-The University Records Management Committee (RMC) is charged with developing and maintaining the universitywide records retention schedule.
 To gain an understanding on how to use the schedule, review this webinar.
 Questions regarding the schedule should be directed to the appropriate campus records management coordinator.

 It is important for all members of the University community to adhere to the retention periods in the schedule (except in the cases of a records hold).
 The schedule serves as the lawful authorization for the disposition of records; consequences of not following the schedule may include court-imposed legal sanctions.